Home Buying a Vehicle in Australia (van, 4WD, car)

 Mechanical

 Start with general external conditions of the vehicle: are there traces of rust?
 Paint spots that could disguise the fact that the vehicle has had an accident?
 Look at the condition of the tyres, the engine (if there is residue built up, traces of leaks around it).
-Test that the doors and windows open and close properly, windshield wipers and all lights are working properly.
-Check for a spare tyre and a jack.
-A bull bar and solar panels will be a plus during your road trip.
+You can arrange for a Mechanical Inspection.
+Hire a qualified mechanic to conduct a comprehensive check if the seller can’t supply a recent Roadworthy Certificate (RWC).

-Also pay attention to the inside of the vehicle: find out about the electrical system and do not hesitate to test it.
+Also pay attention to the inside of the vehicle: find out about the electrical system.
 Ask if the vehicle has one or two batteries and make sure you ask the current owner to show and explain how it all works.
-Do not hesitate to switch on the ignition and try the car radio and the ventilation (air conditioning AND heating).

-In addition, your contact with the seller is an essential criteria.
+Your contact with the seller is an essential criteria.
 Chances are you can sense whether the person is trustworthy or not, so don’t hesitate to start the conversation.
-Remember to ask all possible and unimaginable questions (your money is at stake).
-Ask the seller about previous repairs, mechanical history of the vehicle (with supporting invoices), previous use.
-If you buy a vehicle from a local who has owned it for a long time, it will certainly be well maintained.
+Ask about previous repairs, mechanical history of the vehicle (with supporting invoices), etc.

 Test drive

 We advise you to test drive the vehicle before purchasing.
 Avoid at all costs buying a vehicle that you have not been able to test drive.
-Drive it, even if it’s not long, it will allow you to note if an unusual noise is heard, to try the brakes, the clutch, to see the handling and if you are comfortable with driving that vehicle (particularly for vans).
-Before driving, check that the papers are in order and that the registration has not expired.
-If the owner refuses to let you try it, beware.
+Drive it, even if it’s not long, it will allow you to note if an unusual noise is heard, to try the brakes, the clutch, to see the handling and if you are comfortable with driving that vehicle (especially for vans).

 If the rego is still valid and it comes from a state requiring a roadworthy certificate, you’ll know that your vehicle was deemed “safe” there in the last year.
 If it is not valid, do not forget that it is required, and you should budget for it.
 So, plan for any repairs that are required as a result of the roadworthy inspection.